tlanettepollard/TodoList-with-DND/codenotes.md

 ### 01/08/2023

 Happy New Year!
 It has been a long time since I've worked on this project.
 I did get my React Nanodegree from Udacity.
 It's time for me to keep my skills current.
 The last time I worked on this project, my dragged item wouldn't stay in the place where I dragged it to.
+I tried saving the item order state when dragging the item.
+It didn't work.
+I will have to look at it next time.

 Resources:

 - [How to add Drag and Drop in React with React Beautiful DND](https://www.freecodecamp.org/news/how-to-add-drag-and-drop-in-react-with-react-beautiful-dnd/)

 ---